aliabandi/R_Markdown_Presentation_and_Plotly/README.md

 ### Example Submissions

-Here's an extremely minimal passing example, but we hope your submission is much cooler!
+<a href="http://seankross.neocities.org/week3.html">Here's</a> an extremely minimal passing example, but we hope your submission is much cooler!